Susan B. Anthony dollar: Reception

 The first Susan B. Anthony dollars were struck at the Philadelphia Mint on December 13, 1978.
 First strikes at the Denver and San Francisco Mints followed on January 9, 1979 and January 29, respectively.
-Mint officials feared that the coins would be hoarded upon release, so they ordered the creation of a stockpile consisting of 500 million coins prior to the release date in July 1979.
+Mint officials feared that the coins would be hoarded upon release, so they ordered the creation of a stockpile consisting of 500 million coins prior to the release date on July 2, 1979.
 The dollars all bore a mint mark denoting their place of origin: 'P' for the Philadelphia Mint, 'D' for the Denver Mint and 'S' for the San Francisco Mint.
 The Anthony dollar was the first coin to bear a 'P' mint mark since the Jefferson nickel issued during World War II; other coins struck there were left without a mint mark to note their place of origin.
 In 1980, the 'P' mint mark was added to all other circulating coins, except the cent, struck in Philadelphia.

 The Treasury Department, in cooperation with the Federal Reserve, undertook a $655,000 marketing campaign to educate bank employees and members of the public about the new coin, and the vending industry engaged in a $100 million effort to retrofit machines to accept the coins.

 Despite the marketing attempts, the coin received an overwhelmingly negative reception from the public.
 In 1979, 66% of the national population disliked the coin.
 Less than two millimeters in diameter larger than the quarter and struck in the same copper-nickel composition, the Susan B. Anthony dollar was widely confused for that denomination in transactions.
 Mint Director Hackel noted the difference in weight and design between the two coins and expressed her belief that the dollar would eventually find favor with the public, suggesting that the coin would become "customary to the American people in time".
 In the months following its release, complaints mounted and public transportation and many establishments throughout the country began refusing to accept them in payment.
 On July 13, 1979, California Representative Jerry Lewis introduced a bill to the House of Representatives with the intent to increase the size of the coin to aid identification.
 Discussing the bill, which was never passed, Lewis remarked that the Anthony dollar had come to be known derisively as the "Carter quarter", due to its size and association with the President.